turri21/CDi_Senhor/README.md

   * "Oh No!" *Explodes* It is running as slow as on real hardware, but it seems that the CPU Turbo fixes this issue and makes it behave more like the Amiga version.
+* There is a small green artifact at the top left of the Philips Intro in "Lost Eden"
+  * I thought that this is a decoding error, but it is actually there on real hardware
+* "Lost Eden" hangs for 1-2 seconds when the music restarts
+  * This seems to be an oversight by the developers.
+It occurs on real hardware all well.